icon

 Centralize Portal Option

 Each member of the Fax group in which you are the owner manages faxes within their own portal.
-In other words, if there are 5 employees (including yourself) that can access your fax #, each of you receive all the faxes sent to that # individually, and manage those faxes independently.
+In other words, if there are 5 employees (including yourself) that can access your fax #, each of you receives all the faxes sent to that # individually and manages those faxes independently.

-However, if you desire a Centralize portal, where there is one view, one fax, and, for example, if you delete a fax, it’s removed from view for all members of that group.
+However, if you desire a centralized portal, where there is one view, one fax, and, for example, if you delete a fax, it’s removed from view for all members of that group.

 1. Individually Managed Faxes: Still available to view if necessary